lordzed/Achivement_W/README.md

 ---

-Made for GBE fork users with Claude AI and tried to use alex47exe's gse_fork_tools logic for Hidden achievement retrieval.
+Made for GBE fork users with Claude AI.
+Implemented and automatized the refreshing of the logic behind **alex47exe**'s gse_fork_tools for hidden achievement retrieval.
+Credit goes to **darktakayanagi** for the Hub.